 Many expat retirees get by quite well without ever learning the local language.
 In countries like Spain, for example, this is often because they live in quite insular expat groups, where exposure to the local language and culture is not an issue.
 However, other destinations might not be as easy to integrate into without a firm grasp of the language.
 Expats should at least attempt to learn enough of the language for day-to-day interactions like going to the shops or visiting a doctor.

 5) Day-to-day living

-Retirees need to consider the general liveability of a destination.
-There are some things that they may not be able to do without and those that are certainly important to make life in a new home more comfortable – having access to reliable electricity and water supply, getting Internet, and setting up basic utilities, a phone account and cable television.
+Retirees need to consider the general livability of a destination.
+There are some things that they may not be able to do without and those that are certainly important to make life in a new home more comfortable – having access to reliable electricity and water supply, getting internet, and setting up basic utilities, a phone account and cable television.

 Transport is another important matter that can add to the comfort or frustrations of your new destination.
 Retirees will need to consider whether they can import their own vehicle or will need to purchase a new one, or whether the local public transport is adequate for their needs.

 From their favourite foods to clothing labels, with global expansion of shopping chains and brands, many expats are now able to enjoy all the familiar luxuries they had back home, making the transition easier to manage.
 But in some destinations, there may be little to no access to these typically Western delights, and expats may have to get used to life without their favourite maple syrup or preferred brand of shampoo.

 Expats may find that it is often more affordable to hire household help and home carers in their new country.
 Having someone to do the laundry, cook and clean can certainly go a long way to making life as a retiree much more comfortable.